-Throwing a company health fair is a fantastic way to launch new wellness initiatives, raise awareness about health issues, and generally show your employees you care about their well being!
+Throwing a company health fair is a fantastic way to launch new employee wellness initiatives, raise awareness about health issues, and generally show your employees you care about their well being!
 A well run health fair offers employees a unique corporate perk that benefits both the company and the employees.
 Of course, not all health fairs are created equally … Especially now when many companies are considering a remote workforce long-term.

 Want yours to really rock?
 Here are our top ways to make sure it does!

 The importance of having a great plan is probably a no-brainer, but it can’t be emphasized enough!
 However, you can take the pain out of planning by using a ready-made checklist as your guide.
 Why reinvent the wheel?
 Grab a free copy of this handy checklist we created and get going!

 Writing on LinkedIn, health and wellness consultant Kathy Nash brings up an important point:

 “Unfortunately, many health fair organizers do not clearly define the goals and objectives for their event.
 As a result, the health fairs become too generic and superficial to provide participants with meaningful information and resources for making changes in their lives.”

 What are your specific goals?
 And how can you measure the success of your health fair?
 Answering those questions will go a long way toward helping you make smart planning decisions.